 The term acute onset of pre-existing condition refers to an unwarned, sudden and spontaneous recurrence of a pre-existing medical condition.
-Some visitor insurance policies do offer coverage for acute onset of pre-existing medical conditions.
+Some visitors insurance policies do offer coverage for acute onset of pre-existing medical conditions.
 The purpose of this benefit is to cover the risk that the recurrence of pre-existing medical conditions could happen.
-The conditions must be life threatening and the person must seek the medical care within 24 hours.
+The conditions must be life-threatening and the person must seek medical care within 24 hours.

-Acute onset of pre-existing conditions benefits covers necessary emergency care for any medical emergency that is life-threatening or requires immediate medical treatment.
-It may also cover you for emergency medical transportation, emergency room costs, surgery, medications etc depending on the plan benefits you choose.
+Acute onset of pre-existing conditions benefits covers necessary emergency care for any medical emergency that's life-threatening or requires immediate medical treatment.
+It may also cover you for emergency medical transportation, emergency room costs, surgery, medications, etc. depending on the plan benefits you choose.

-What May Not Be Covered by the Acute Onset Of Pre-Existing Conditions
+What is Not Covered by Acute Onset Coverage

-Example: Refill of blood pressure medicines, refill of diabetes glucose meter test strips.
+Example: Refilling of blood pressure medicines or refilling of diabetes glucose meter test strips.

 Example: Consultation, health management seminar, health consultation.